What I’d Tell My Younger Self about Leadership

 About Sonia McDonald

 Sonia McDonald is the CEO and founder of LeadershipHQ and McDonald Inc. Sonia is a leading keynote speaker, leadership advisor, author and facilitator.

 She believes we should lead with kindness and courage, from the heart, doing rather than telling and is known for her mantra ‘just lead’.
 She leads by example in all these areas and through her one on one practical coaching, leadership training for teams and organisations encourages others to do the same.
 Sonia has helped hundreds of people on their leadership journey to become the best version of themselves and in turn, inspire and bring out the best in others.
 Also she and her team have worked and partnered with a number of businesses and companies for over a decade build great leadership, teams and cultures.For more than 25 years, Sonia has been on the front lines of Human Resources, Leadership and People and Culture.
 She has held leadership positions worldwide and through experience, research and study come to realise what it takes to be a truly great leader.

 Sonia has an ability to speak bravely and authentically about her own development as a leader, personal and career challenges in a way which resonates with her audience.
 She has become an in-demand keynote speaker where she starts important conversations and inspires people around the world to lead with kindness and courage.

 She is an award-winning published author of Leadership Attitude and Just Rock It! and writes regularly for publications such as The Australian, HRD Magazine, Smart Healthy Women and Women’s Business Media.
-Sonia has become recognised for her work in the leadership space across the globe where she leads the Outstanding Leadership Awards as well as her work in her leading podcast and leadership channel where she celebrates and showcases great leaders and leadership.
+Sonia has become recognised for her work in the leadership space across the globe where she leads the Outstanding Leadership Awards as well as her work in her leading podcast and educational leadership channel where she celebrates and showcases great leaders and leadership.